ZSalloum/kata-tondeuse/README.md

 Automation of mowers
 ## Overview
 Java project to automate virtual mowers, working on a lawn.
-The aim is to use the coding best practices.
+The aim is to use the coding best practices, using SOLID principle and unit testing.
 An imput file contains commands to control the movdment of the mowers.